 In 2007 ABM’s revenue was about $3B and today, it is more than double that amount.
 ABM has grown some organically but the vast majority of its growth has been purchased.
 And given strategic direction from ABM in terms of future cash usage, we can expect more acquisitions as the years go on.

-One source of potential growth going forward is international expansion as ABM entered the UK market in earnest with the GBM and Westway acquisitions in the past few years.
+One source of potential growth going forward is international expansion as ABM entered the U.K. market with the GBM and Westway acquisitions in the past few years.
 Going forward, continue to look for lots of transactions from ABM in terms of both acquisitions and divestitures as it shifts its mix around further.

 ABM’s stated strategy is to grow by acquisition, as we saw above.
-That’s not to say that it is ignoring its ability to grow organically, however, as this slide from the company’s recent investor presentation shows.
+That’s not to say that it is ignoring its ability to grow organically, however, as this slide from a recent investor presentation shows.